Free Sound Effects

 How to use sound effects

-Using free SFX in your project is not too difficult.
+Using free sounds or SFX packs in your project is not too difficult.
 But you want to be creative about how you add sound effects into the mix.
 SFX improves the production value of any project – and here is what you can do about it.

 Use sounds as transitions

 Give your editing an interesting feel by adding audio transitions over your cuts.
 Swells, swooshes, smashes can do a lot to get the viewer’s dwindling attention back to the screen.